Newport to Ensenada International Yacht Race

 The Newport to Ensenada Yacht Race is an annual 125-nautical-mile international yacht race.
 First run in 1948, sailors gather each spring in Newport Beach, California, to participate in one of the West Coast's premier regattas.
-The Newport to Ensenada yacht Race (N2E) is a race to the city of Ensenada, Baja California.
+The Newport to Ensenada Yacht Race (N2E) is a race to the city of Ensenada, Baja California.

 History

 The race was created by sailors at the Balboa Yacht Club on Bayside Drive, and the Newport Harbor Yacht Club.

 Humphrey Bogart was among the original instigators of the first official race in 1948.
 He sailed into the local history books along with Spencer Tracy and Errol Flynn (each in their boats).
 As one of the largest sailboat races in the nation, 'The Ensenada Race' is a top event for a broad spectrum of yachts - classes from day sailors to world-class maxi racers.
 Other notable racers include Walter Chronkite, movie producer Milton Bren, well-known actor Buddy Ebsen, comedian Vicki Lawrence, and Pulitzer Prize-winning cartoonist Paul Conrad.
-It's an awesome spectacle to see the coast immediately around the starting line as hundreds of boats jockey for position and spectators on other boats and shoreline the coast.

 Historically, the starting point was close to the Newport Harbor entrance in Corona Del Mar but thanks in part to the heavy boat traffic at the harbor mouth, the starting line was re-positioned some years ago to just offshore of the Balboa Pier on the Balboa Peninsula.

-The modern newport to Ensenada race is organized and run by the Newport Ocean Sailing Association.
+The modern Newport to Ensenada race is organized and run by the Newport Ocean Sailing Association.
 The record for the fastest time (6 hours, 46 minutes, and 40 seconds) was set in 1998 by Stars & Stripes, captained by America's Cup sailing champion Dennis Conner.

-With over 20 classes, the race provides competitive classes for a variety of sea-going sailboats ranging from large ultra-light and maxi-yachts to smaller yachts in non-spinnaker classes.
+With over 20 classes represented, the race provides competitions for a variety of sea-going sailboats ranging from large ultra-light and maxi-yachts to smaller yachts in non-spinnaker classes.

 Doug Baker's Andrews 80 from Long Beach "Magnitude 80", holds a race record for monohulls of 10 hours 37 minutes 50 seconds—7 minutes 3 seconds faster than the record of 10:44:54 set by Roy E. Disney's Pyewacket III, a Reichel/Pugh 77 in 2003.